Leiland Corkill: Woman admits killing toddler she was trying to adopt

 - Published

-A woman has admitted killing a one-year-old boy she was trying to adopt.
+A woman has admitted killing a 13-month-old boy she was trying to adopt.

-Leiland Corkill, who was living in Barrow, Cumbria, died in hospital on 7 January 2021 a day after emergency services were called to him.
+Leiland Corkill died in hospital on 7 January 2021, a day after suffering brain injuries at the home of Laura and Scott Castle in Barrow, Cumbria.

-On the opening day of her Preston Crown Court trial, Laura Castle, 39, wept as she pleaded guilty to manslaughter.
+Laura Castle, 38, admits manslaughter but denies murder and two child cruelty offences, a Preston Crown Court jury was told.

 Follow BBC North East & Cumbria on Twitter, Facebook and Instagram.
 Send your story ideas to northeastandcumbria@bbc.co.uk.